mansiruhil13/Bobble-AI/.github/ISSUE_TEMPLATE/bug-report.md

         - Chrome
         - Safari
         - Microsoft Edge

   - type: textarea
     id: logs
     attributes:
       label: Relevant log output
       description: Please copy and paste any relevant log output.
-This will be automatically formatted into code, so no need for backticks.
+This will be automatically formatted into code.
       render: shell

   - type: checkboxes
     id: terms
     attributes:
       label: Code of Conduct
-      description: By submitting this issue, you agree to follow our [Code of Conduct](https://example.com).
+      description: By submitting this issue, you agree to follow our Code of Conduct.
       options:
         - label: I agree to follow this project's Code of Conduct
           required: true